steniente/hello-world/README.md

 Step 5.
 Merge your Pull Request

 And created a new branch: Readme-edits 2
-I will intentionally leave a tYpe-o so I can later open a pull request and correct it.
+I will intentionally leave a type-o so I can later open a pull request and correct it.